plogs/asopposedtowhat.com/content/posts/writing-is-work.md

    the hero and the villain that pays off everything that came before and that pays it off on-theme.

-That's the craft of your writing, of story telling.
+That's the craft of writing, of storytelling.
 You must learn your craft.
 Almost any craft will do, so long as you do it.
 Some techniques (like the principles mentioned above) are known to work well.